EduardGomezEscandell/go-gettext-adapter/README.md

 ```go
 return i18n.G(`Hello, world\n`)
 ```
-These cases would silently fail with gettext as it does not understand ```tilde quotes```, so it is ignored.
+These cases would silently fail with gettext as it does not understand `` `backtick quotes` ``, so it is ignored.
 With the help of this module, the string does show up in the `.pot` files, see `po/sample.pot`.

 ## No string literals